chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 In this way, we need to create the job scripts for the MATLAB programs that we want to run on HPC machines.
-There is also an interactive of accomplishig this task.
+There is also an interactive way of accomplishing this task.
 You can learn more about this interactive approach [here](https://edbennett.github.io/SCW-tutorial/04-running-jobs/).
 For this course, we will stick to the approach of using job scripts.

 {% include links.md %}